fresheneesz/bitcoinThroughputAnalysis/README.md

 # Intro

 Debate about growth of Bitcoin's blockchain has raged for years now.
 Some want to increase transaction throughput by increasing block size and call that "scaling".
 Others want to focus on technologies that improve (decrease) the resources necessary to run the network as it grows (actual scaling).
+It hasn't helped that there are [many misunderstandings](https://medium.com/@thecryptoconomy/7-misunderstandings-of-bitcoins-scaling-problem-c5142e938a68) of where Bitcoin's bottlenecks are.

 In this document, I will analyze the major throughput bottlenecks that currently constrain Bitcoin's safe throughput capacity and look into what throughput capacity we can expect in the future.
 These bottlenecks are all driven by stress put on the machines that make up the Bitcoin network in worst-case adversarial situations.